 Anika is a researcher, educator and writer exploring feminist agroecology.
 She received her BA in Human Geography from UC Berkeley in 2014 and has since interned at National Geographic Explorer Programs in DC, instructed field courses with GirlVentures in the greater Bay Area, and worked as a farm educator at Urban Adamah in Berkley, CA. She is also a 2016 National Geographic Young Explorer Grantee, and completed a project titled "Migration, Women and Coffee Production: Changing roles on Guatemalan and Nicaraguan farms."

 Her background in experiential education includes food systems & farm ecology curriculum, native plants & folk herbalism lessons, backpacking skills, mindfulness, earth-based Judaism, and holding intentional space for group connection.

-Anika is pursuing journalistic and creative writing as well as academic research in the social sciences.
-She is interested in how our political and economic systems affect social movements and gender issues.
-In her free time she likes to do yoga, rock climb, make linoleum prints, meditate, and backpack.
+Anika is pursuing academic research in the social sciences.
+She is interested in how the political and economic aspects of agroecological food systems affect land, social movements and gender in Central America.